sgago/thestudyguide/sysdesign/sysdesign.md

 This requires that nodes *agree* on the causally related operations but may *disagree* on the order of unrelated ones.
 Put another way, the nodes preserve the logical order.

+// TODO: How does any of this tie back to CALM theorem?

 Causal systems are typically backed by conflict-free replicated data types (CRDTs), such as
 - *Last writer wins (LWW)* - Values are associated with a logical timestamp/version.
 When the value is broadcasted, nodes only keep the greatest timestamp.
 Conflicts due to concurrent updates are usually resolved by taking the greater timestamp, but this might not always make sense.
 - *Multi-value (MV)* - Store the operations in a log of operations that all nodes share.
 New values are inserted into the MV register.
 Systems will need to share out their MVs.